 In recent years, scientific workflows in Earth and environmental sciences have benefited from transitioning from local to cloud computing (Gentemann et al., 2021; Abernathey et al., 2021; Mesnard and Barba, 2020).
-The benefits of cloud computing are two-fold.
-On one side, it facilitates the creation of shared computational environments, datasets and analysis pipelines, which leads to more reproducible scientific results by enabling standalone software containers (e.g. Binder) for other researchers to easily reproduce scientific results.
+The benefits adoption of cloud computing are two-fold.
+On one side, it facilitates the creation of shared computational environments, datasets and analysis pipelines, which leads to more reproducible scientific results by enabling standalone software containers (e.g. Binder (Project Jupyter et al., 2018)) for other researchers to easily reproduce scientific results.
 On the other hand, working in cloud environments lowers the access bar for many scientists from unrepresented groups across multiple institutions and continents.

-As part of this new approach in terms of geoscientific computing, we are computing everything directly in the cloud using a JupyterHub through the 2i2c infrastructure.
+As part of this new approach in terms of geoscientific computing, we are computing everything directly in the cloud using a JupyterHub through the 2i2e infrastructure(Granger and Pérez, 2021).
 This JupyterHub allows us to work with both Julia and Python, using Unix terminals, Jupyter notebooks (Thomas et al., 2016) and VSCode directly on the browser.
 Moreover, this provides a lot of flexibility in terms of computational resources.
 When logging in, one can choose between different machines, ranging from small ones (1-4 CPUs, 4-16 GB RAM) to very large ones (64 CPUs, 1 T4 Tensor Core GPU, 1 TB RAM), depending on the task to be run.
-The largest simulations for this study were run in a Large machine, with 16 CPUs and 64 GB of RAM.
+The largest simulations for this study were run in a Large-large machine, with 16 CPUs and